dekarpaulvictor/simple-php-blog/README.md

 Blog posts are stored as Markdown files in the `posts` folder using the following file name pattern: `yy-mm-dd_awesome-title.md`.
-In the `includes` folder there is a `funcs.php` file that contains the post-parsing logic.
+In the `includes` folder there is a `funcs.php` file that contains the post-parsing and post-rendering logic.

 ## Local Installation